 Depending on the pool cover you are using, you may also need tools like a Phillips head or a nut driver.

 Step-by-Step: How to Open an Above Ground Pool

 Opening your above ground pool does not need to be a complicated process.
 By prepping beforehand and following these easy steps, you’ll have your cover off your above ground pool, and your water appropriately treated like a pro!

 Before you can remove the pool cover, clean the leaves, dirt, and other objects from the top of the cover.
 This will prevent unwanted debris from falling into the pool water when you remove the cover.
 If there is water on top of the cover, this should also be removed.
-An easy way to do this is by using a broom to sweep it off or a submersible pump.
+An easy way to do this is by using a broom to sweep it off or a submersible pump (pool cover pump).

-If you want to really make sure you limit the amount of dirt and debris that can end up in the pool, you should also clean the surrounding area of the pool.
+If you want to really make sure you limit the amount of dirt and debris ending up in the pool, you should also clean the surrounding area of the pool.
 Rake up any leaves, trim overgrown foliage, and cut the grass.

 Step Two: Remove the Cover